spookier/SnowCrash/README.md

 Please proceed with caution as the following content will reveal the passwords

-If you are currently working on this project I strongly recommend that you check a part of the solution to guide you in the right way **ONLY IF** you have been stuck for several hours
+If you are currently working on this project I strongly recommend that you check a part of the solution to guide you in the right direction **ONLY IF** you have been stuck for several hours...

 My advice to you is this: whenever you're faced with a challenging problem, give yourself the time and space to work through it on your own